 ELAINE M.L.
 TAM

-is an itinerant writer, editor and curator from Hong Kong currently living and working in London.
-She collaborates with contemporary artists and thinkers to create new forms and forums for critical engagement.
-Her research interests include psychoanalysis, media theory, performative writing and feminist new materialisms.
+is an itinerant writer, editor and occasional curator from Hong Kong currently based in London.
+She dayjobs at White Cube, a leading contemporary art gallery, and nightjobs at Fieldnotes, a publishing project supporting non-conforming creative practices.
+At both, she collaborates with artists and thinkers to create new forms and forums for critical engagement.
+Her research interests include psychoanalysis, media theory and performative writing.
+Her essays, short stories and poems have been widely published in anthologies, artist monographs and as exhibition text.

 ︎